slavik117/converters_before_validation/README.md

 ```

-So, we can want to format values before save it to our base:
+We might want to sanitize our values before saving it to our database:
   contact_email = contact_email.squish.downcase
   author_name = author_name.squish
   title = title.squish.upcase
   camel_tag = camel_tag.camelcase

-This gem's functions are usefull for it.
-They add before_validation callbacks to model and do this job for us.
+This gem's functions are presented for doing this:
+before_validation callbacks added to its model and do the job.

 ```ruby
   # app/models/article.rb